TVP - FAQ

 - Will TVP funding be provided to our company before we commence our TVP project?

-There will be no advance payment to the applicant enterprise under TVP.
-Funding on no more than two-thirds of the actual cost of a project (up to the ceiling approved by the Commissioner for Innovation and Technology (CIT)) will be provided to an applicant enterprise on a reimbursement basis.
-In this connection, within 2 months after completion of the TVP project, the applicant enterprise should submit the required documents electronically through the Technology Voucher Programme Funding Administrative System to ITC for reimbursement of the approved funding.
+There will be no advance payment to the applicant under TVP.
+Funding on no more than two-thirds of the actual cost of a project (up to the ceiling approved by the Commissioner for Innovation and Technology (CIT)) will be provided to an applicant on a reimbursement basis.
+In this connection, within 2 months after completion of the TVP project, the applicant should submit the required documents electronically through the Technology Voucher Programme Funding Administrative System to ITC for reimbursement of the approved funding.